lazy-eggplant/vs.templ/README.md

 > [!WARNING]
 > Documentation is an ongoing effort.

-`vs-templ` is a simple preprocessor for XML files.
+`vs-templ` is a simple XML preprocessor.
-It can be used to statically generate new files from a template definition and a data source.
+It can be used to statically generate new files from a _template_ definition and a _data source_.
-Static templates can be seen as extremely simple programs serialized in XML which are interpreted by this preprocessor.
+Static templates can be seen as extremely simple programs which are themselves serialized as XML, and interpreted by this preprocessor.
-They consume input data (also XML) to generated output XML.
+While running, they consume input data (also XML, but could be anything else in principle) to generated output XML.

-Details about the syntax & supported features are covered in a [dedicated page](https://lazy-eggplant.github.io/vs.templ/next/docs), or you might want to check some [examples](https://lazy-eggplant.github.io/vs.templ/wasm-demo/).
+Details about the syntax & supported features are covered in a [dedicated page](https://lazy-eggplant.github.io/vs.templ/next/docs).

-## Examples

-### Simple `for` cycle
+You might want to check some [examples](https://lazy-eggplant.github.io/vs.templ/wasm-demo/) for a less verbose introduction to the syntax.

+### Typical template definition

+Given an XML data source:

 ```xml
 <items>